leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 ---
 ###### Chill Touch (necromancy)
 Channeling the chill of the grave, make a melee spell attack against a target within reach.
-On a hit, the target takes ldlo Necrotic damage, and it can't regain Hit Points until the end of your next turn.
+On a hit, the target takes 1d10 Necrotic damage, and it can't regain Hit Points until the end of your next turn.
 ***Cantrip Upgrade***.
 The damage increases by 1d10 when you reach levels 5 (2d10), 11 (3d10), and 17 (4d10).

 ---
 ###### Fire Bolt (evocation)
 You hurl a mote of fire at a creature or an object within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 Fire damage.
 A flammable object hit by this spell starts burning if it isn't being worn or carried.
 **Cantrip Upgrade**.
 The damage increases by 1d10 when you reach levels 5 (2d10), 11 (5d10), and 17 (4d10).

----
-###### Poison Spray (necromancy)
-You spray toxic mist at a creature within range.
-Make a ranged spell attack against the target.
-On a hit, the target takes 1d12 Poison damage.
-***Cantrip Upgrade***.
-The damage increases by 1d12 when you reach levels 5 (2d12), 11 (3d12), and 17 (4d12).

 ---
 ###### Shocking Grasp (evocation)